Relationship Therapy

 Some common problems couples seek help with are:

-• loss of or differences in sexual intimacy
+- loss of or differences in sex and intimacy